Shrimp in SC

-The commercial fishery in South Carolina is dominated by shrimp trawlers, which may range in length from 17 to 85 feet.
-The larger boats are the most recognizable and account for most of the shrimp caught in the fishery.
-Trawling is allowed only in the ocean, except for limited periods during fall when trawlers may work in the lower areas of Winyah and North Santee Bays.
-Most shrimpers work within three or four miles of the beach.
+The commercial fishery in South Carolina is dominated by shrimp trawlers, boats ranging in length from 17 to 85 feet.
+Trawling is allowed only in the ocean, except for short periods during fall when trawlers may work in the lower areas of Winyah and North Santee Bays.
+Most shrimpers trawl within three or four miles of the beach.

 The second season is for brown shrimp.
-This fishery usually begins in June and ends in August, although significant quantities of brown shrimp have been landed in October when stock abundance was very high.
+This fishery usually begins in June and ends in August, although significant quantities of brown shrimp have been landed in October during years when the population of brown shrimp was high.
 Good years for brown shrimp have landings of 1.3 to 2.0 million pounds (heads off).

-The fall white shrimp season is typically the largest except in years following severe winters.
+The fall white shrimp season typically produces the largest catch.
 These shrimp are the offspring of the spring spawn.
-Landings of youngof- the-year white shrimp by the commercial fleet usually begin in August and peak in September and October.
-The season usually lasts through December and into January in some years.
+Landings of young white shrimp by the commercial fleet usually begin in August and peak in September and October.
+The season usually lasts through December and sometimes into January.

-A seasonal fishery called the channel net or set net fishery occurs in Winyah and North Santee bays.
-This limited fishery usually begins in September and may be extended until December 15 if shrimp size and abundance are adequate for commercial harvest.
+The channel net or set net fishery occurs in Winyah and North Santee bays.
+This limited fishery usually begins in September and continues until December 15 if shrimp size and abundance are adequate for commercial harvest.
 This fishery involves the use of anchored nets that are very similar to shrimp trawls.
-They are held open at the mouth by long wooden poles.
-The nets are placed perpendicular to the tidal current and shrimp are captured as the tidal current carries them seaward.
+They are held open at the mouth by long wooden poles and capture shrimp as the tide carries them seaward.
 In some years, this can be a very effective fishery, with relatively high catch rates at low operating costs.
-By-catch of fish is usually relatively low in this fishery.

 The recreational harvest of brown shrimp by cast nets and seines takes place in the state’s tidal creeks, usually starting in early June.
-White shrimp are first caught in the creeks in late July or early August and have usually disappeared by late October.
+White shrimp are first caught in the creeks in late July or early August and have usually moved into the ocean by late October.
 The shrimp baiting fishery, which targets white shrimp, is set by law to last 60 days and opens at noon on the last Friday on or before September 15.
-Harvesting by drop nets from docks and seawalls is most popular during the fall as larger white shrimp are moving seaward.
+Shrimp are also harvested recreationally by drop nets from docks and seawalls during the fall as larger white shrimp are moving seaward.
 Unlike seines and cast nets, drop nets require bait.
 See DNR regulations for the types of nets that can be used for recreational shrimping.

 Shrimp populations experience relatively dramatic fluctuations.
 Annual commercial shrimp landings have ranged from 1.3 to 6.8 million pounds.
-White shrimp population, more weather dependent, fluctuates more than that of brown shrimp.
-The primary cause of these large fluctuations is the occasional near-total loss of spawning stocks.
-The white shrimp is a subtropical species and, being such, is susceptible to cold temperatures.
-During late fall, larger white shrimp that aren’t caught by recreational or commercial fishermen migrate south as far as Cape Canaveral, Florida.
-This has been repeatedly documented by tagging studies.
-Unfortunately, most of these shrimp are caught before they have an opportunity to return north the next spring (assuming they would if allowed).
-Therefore, we in South Carolina are dependent upon the small white shrimp that overwinter in our estuaries to be our primary spawning stock.
-During winters in which water temperature falls to 46˚F or below for seven or more days, most of the overwintering brood stock are wiped out.
-In some years, cold-related mortalities have been noted as far south as the Georgia-Florida border.
-Following cold kills, the roe shrimp harvest is usually less than 50,000 pounds and often zero.
-Fall commercial landings also suffer, being less than 20 percent of the long-term average.
+White shrimp population, more weather dependent, fluctuates more than the brown shrimp population.
+During late fall, white shrimp not caught by recreational or commercial fishermen migrate south as far as Cape Canaveral, Florida, and do not return.
+Therefore, South Carolina depends upon the small white shrimp that overwinter in our estuaries to be our primary spring spawning stock.
+When winter water temperature falls to 46 degrees or below for seven or more days, most of the overwintering brood stock is wiped out.
+Following severe winters, the roe shrimp harvest is usually less than 50,000 pounds, and with so few spawners, fall commercial landings also suffer.

-The number of spawners does not seem to be a problem with brown shrimp since the immigration of postlarvae every year seems to be relatively constant.
-The best years for brown shrimp seem to be those with relatively mild spring temperatures that allow brown shrimp to begin growing soon after moving into the nursery habitat.
-Brown shrimp are thought to grow and survive best in water salinities slightly higher than half strength seawater.
-Unusually wet spring and early summer weather probably has detrimental effects on brown shrimp.
+The number of spawners does not seem to be a problem with brown shrimp since the inshore movement of post larvae every year remains relatively constant.
+The best years for brown shrimp are those with relatively mild springs that allow brown shrimp to begin growing soon after moving into the nursery habitat.
+Brown shrimp grow and survive best in salinities slightly higher than half strength seawater.
+Unusually wet spring and early summer weather has detrimental effects on brown shrimp.

-Many other factors may affect abundance of both species.
-These may include abundance of predators or food availability.
-Some fish species and blue crabs are known to feed heavily upon shrimp.
-Availability of healthy habitat and clean water are also thought to be important for good shrimp production.
-Unfavorable winds could transport larvae away from the coast or heavy predation on larvae by a concentration of jellyfish, for example, could have serious effects.
+Many other factors such as abundance of predators and food availability affect both species.
+Good habitat and clean water are also important for good shrimp production.
+Unfavorable winds could transport larvae away from the coast, or heavy predation on larvae by a concentration of jellyfish, for example, could have serious effects.

-Scientists in South Carolina are among the world’s leaders in investigations into the culture of marine shrimp.
-Some of the first studies in the United States were conducted in the 1950s at the old Bears Bluff laboratories.
-Today, researchers at the Waddell Mariculture Center near Bluffton are providing technical assistance to several companies that are growing shrimp in ponds in the state.
-The preferred species for culture is the Pacific Coast white shrimp, Penaeus vannamei.
-This species grows faster than the local shrimp species, but creation of a local hatchery could entice farmers to use the native species.
+Scientists in South Carolina are among the world’s leaders in developing techniques to culture marine shrimp.
+Some of the first studies in the United States were conducted in the 1950s at the old Bears Bluff laboratories on Wadmalaw Island.
+Today, researchers at the Waddell Mariculture Center near Bluffton provide technical assistance to several companies growing shrimp in ponds in the state.
+The preferred species for culture is the Pacific coast white shrimp, Penaeus vannamei which grows faster than local shrimp species.

-As more and more people move to the coast, pressure on our shrimp resource will continue to increase.
-To ensure that citizens, both commercial and recreational, will continue to have an ample supply of shrimp, everyone must take steps to conserve the resource.
+As more and more people move to the coast, pressure on the shrimp resource will continue to increase.
+To ensure that both commercial and recreational fishermen will continue to have an ample supply of shrimp, everyone must take steps to conserve the resource.
 It is important that no shrimp be wasted.
 Shrimpers should utilize all shrimp that they catch, and if shrimp are too small, larger mesh nets should be used or shrimping activities should be postponed until shrimp grow to a useable size.
 Those individuals who catch more than their fair share of the resource not only violate the law but may force fishery managers to create tighter restrictions for all users.
-The legal daily limit for shrimp is 48 quarts (heads-on) or 29 quarts (heads-off) per boat or seining party.
+The legal daily limit for recreational shrimpers is 48 quarts (heads-on) or 29 quarts (heads-off) per boat or seining party.

 This publication was made possible in part with funds from the sale of the South Carolina Saltwater Recreational Fishing License and the U.S. Fish and Wildlife Service Sportfish Restoration Fund.
 The South Carolina Department of Natural Resources publishes an annual Rules and Regulations booklet that lists all saltwater fishing regulations.
 Have an enjoyable fishing trip by reading these requirements before you fish.

 Author credentials: J. David Whitaker, Peter Kingsley-Smith of the Marine Resources Division

 The above information on shrimp is available in a brochure, please download the Sea Science - Shrimp information pamphlet which is in the Adobe PDF file format.
 Adobe® Reader® is required to open the files and is available as a free download from the Adobe® Web site.